 This unique personal-style brand is all about creating your dream wardrobe.
-Today, I wanted to go over my Wantable reviews to share how they work, prices, styling ability, how it compares to the competition, and more!
+Today, I’ll be going over my Wantable reviews to share how they work, prices, styling ability, how it compares to the top competition, and more!

 What is Wantable?

 Wantable is a brand that assigns you a virtual personal stylist to pick out clothing you’d like and send it to you, eliminating the time you spend shopping.

 You start by taking a quick quiz that helps them get to know you and your style (as well as your price range).

-Then, simply send what you don’t want back with their free shipping label.
-Easy!
+You have five days to decide if you want to keep or return your items, then simply send what you don’t want back with their free shipping label.
+They even offer free pickup!

 Plus, if you keep 5+ of the items selected for you, you will get 20% off.